The Most Hilarious Santa Letters of All Time

 Or there will be consequenses."

-You have to respect a child who knows what he wants and refuses to accept any substitutes.
-Though we're a little nervous about what exactly he means by "there will be consequences."
-Um, did he just threaten Santa?
+You have to respect a child who knows what he wants and refuses to accept any substitutes, like this kid whose letter was shared by an anonymous user on Reddit.
+What exactly does he mean by "there will be consequences"?
+You can't threaten Santa!

 I think you are a fat man and I'm not leaving you any cookies, because Mrs. Claus said your on a diet.
 You need to stay away from junk food and don't eat to much on your trip around the world.
 That's why I'm leaving you vegetables this year with Ultra Skim Milk.
 I hope you lose some wait, because will all those toys and you I start to fill sorry for Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Doner, Blitzen, and Rudolphe.
 I sure hope you brought everything I asked for.
 Well

 see you later since I didn't see you this year in person, I hope to see you next year."

 Our first thought as we read this letter—shared by SliggitySly on imgur—is that the kid writing it is probably concerned about St. Nick's health.
 But nope, turns out she's mostly concerned about the toys.
 The combined weight of Santa's girth and all of the goodies promised to kids around the globe (including the letter writer) might be more than the reindeer are able to carry.
 Sensible!

 "I want a rainbow unicorn that poops icecream.